 We test the drinking water quality for many constituents as required by state and federal regulations.
-This report shows the results of our monitoring for the period of January 1 - December 31, 2017 and may include earlier monitoring data.
+This report shows the results of our monitoring for the period of January 1 - December 31, 2021 and may include earlier monitoring data.

-Este informe contiene información muy importante sobre su agua potable.
+Este informe contiene información muy importante sobre su agua para beber.
+Favor de comunicarse LHMWD a 951-658-3241 para asistirlo en español.